micedreams/tic-tac-toe/README.md

  then define separate classes for each state and  extend those states to the abstact class so if there is a common methods you can define it in the abstract class..and later override it in the classes that extend it..same thing happens with events.

-2. I figured out events that cuase changes in my board.
+2. Next we need to figure outthe events that cuase changes in our board.

-   My projects has 2 types of events
+   Our projects has 2 types of events
     1. reset event: event that can be seen as soon as the app opens or when clicked on reset button to bring it back to the initial state
     2. click event: event that triggers the start of the game... or the next move....